Ammunition: Cartridge case or container

 The cartridge is the container that holds the projectile and propellant.
 Not all ammunition types have a cartridge case.
 In its place, a wide range of materials can be used to contain the explosives and parts.
 With some large weapons, the ammunition components are stored separately until loaded into the weapon system for firing.
-With small arms, caseless ammunition can reduce the weight and cost of ammunition, and simplify the firing process for increased firing rate, but the maturing technology has functionality issues.
+With small arms, caseless ammunition can reduce the weight and cost of ammunition and simplify the firing process, increasing the firing rate, but the technology is still maturing and has functional issues.